Renting the Perfect Cottage in Ontario

 Bayfield, Ontario is a tiny town on the shores of Lake Huron.
 Known for autumn colours in the fall, and winter activities when it’s cold, the town balloons in size in the summer months because of its location on the lake.

 There are kilometres of hiking trails, a huge network of streams for fishing, and golfing nearby for those interested in hitting the links over the sandy beaches.
 The website for tourism doubles as a helpful guide if you’re looking to rent a cottage in Bayfield.

 Cottage Rentals Southeastern Ontario

 For this post, we are defining Southeastern Ontario as the “Niagara Region” and not the southern part of Eastern Ontario, which would include Picton, Prince Edward County, Kingston, Ottawa, and basically until you hit Quebec.
 The Niagara region includes Niagara-on-the-Lake, St. Catherines, Twenty Valley, South Coast, and closer to Niagara Falls.

-Obviously, visiting Niagara Falls is a must-do, but the region has so much to offer cottage goers like wine, beaches, biking, and wine.
+Obviously, visiting Niagara Falls is a must-do, but the region has so much to offer cottage goers like visiting wineries on tours, beaches, biking, and wine.
 Did we mention you’ll find wineries?
-Read more about the Niagara region here.
+Read more about the Niagara on the Lake wineries here.

 Niagara Cottage Rentals